-The College has a scholarship program, including MCAD Trustee Scholarships for distinguished students and a merit scholarship for continuing students.
+The College has a scholarship program, including MCAD Trustee Scholarships for distinguished students and a Merit scholarship for continuing students.
 See the Director of Financial Aid for information about these scholarships.

-A full listing of current opportunities for the MFA Program can be found on our "Opportunities" webpage.
+An expanded list of potential opportunities for students to explore during their time in the MFA Program can be found on our "Opportunities" webpage.

-To be eligible for MCAD grants and assistantships, students must be full-time (at least 12 credits per semester).
-Students can retain their federal loans if they choose to attend part-time for a few semesters, but would want to talk about that course planning with the MFA director to address any concerns.
-You can view our course grid.
+To be eligible for MCAD grants and assistantships, students must be full-time (at least 12 credits per semester) - see course grid for class planning.
 Please note that the classes listed in semesters 1 and 3 occur only in the fall, and the classes listed in semesters 2 and 4 occur only in the spring.